 Burns Prairie Preserve

 This prairie most closely resembles a mesic (or moist) prairie, a once common feature in Michigan that is now considered critically imperiled.
-In fact, according to the Michigan Natural Features Inventory, remnant mesic prairies are so rare that none occur on sites in the state that are open to the public!
+In fact, according to the Michigan Natural Features Inventory, remnant mesic prairies are so rare that none occur on sites in the state that are open to the public.
 Burns Prairie Preserve may not be a remnant of the original prairies that bison roamed, but it is being actively restored to resemble such an ecosystem.
-Chikaming Open Lands has partnered with the U.S. Fish and Wildlife Service and Michigan Department of Natural Resources in the restoration and on-going management of the property.
+Chikaming Open Lands has partnered with the U.S. Fish and Wildlife Service and the Michigan Department of Natural Resources in the restoration and ongoing management of the property.

 The original 12-acre parcel was donated to Chikaming Open Lands in 2012 by Lloyd and Pat Burns.
 In 2012, Chikaming Open Lands was granted financial assistance from the U.S. Fish and Wildlife Service through its Partners for Fish and Wildlife Program to restore the Burns parcel to native prairie and wetlands.
 In 2019 and 2020, Chikaming Open Lands purchased an additional 26 acres of planted native grassland to expand the Preserve, with funding from the William Knack Memorial Fund, Jim and Judy Neuman, and other individual donors.

 Pictured to the right is the winner of our 2022 #COLfallphotos contest.